 - Pythagoras Theorem

 - Midpoint Theorem

 - Fundamental Theorem of Arithmetic

 - Ceva’s Theorem

 Apart from these theorems, the lessons that have the most important theorems are circles and triangles.
-Some of the important triangles and circles theorems for 10th standard are given below.
+Some important triangles and circles theorems for 10th standard are given below.

 Circle Theorems for Class 10

-- Theorem 1: Two equal chords of a circle subtend equal angles at the centre of the circle.
+- Theorem 1: Equal chords of a circle subtend equal angles, at the centre of the circle.

 - Theorem 2: The perpendicular to a chord, bisects the chord if drawn from the centre of the circle.